your-identity/hugo-theme-dimension/README.md

 Copyright © 202020 Davide Asnaghi

-The theme is released under the MIT License.
-Check the [original theme license](https://github.com/panr/hugo-theme-terminal/blob/master/LICENSE.md) for additional licensing information.
+The theme is released under the CC 3.0 BY License.
+Check the [original theme license](https://github.com/your-identity/hugo-theme-dimension/blob/master/LICENSE.md) for additional licensing information.